TimHuynh0905/Air_Pen/README.md

 - Deep Learning with Python, Keras, and OpenCV

-- A simple letter + number recognition system
+- A simple handwritten character recognition system

 ## Project Overview
 The objective of this project is to familiarize with deep learning practices, such as processing images with OpenCV and building neural networks with Keras and NumPy.